osrf/ros2multirobotbook/src/intro.md

 ros2 launch demos airport_terminal.launch.xml
 ```

 The airport world was created to not spawn the robots when launched.
-Instead there are "RobotPlaceholder" models where they get dynamically spawned when you run:
+Instead there are "RobotPlaceholder" models where they get dynamically spawned.
+To spawn the robots, run this command:

 ```
 ros2 run demos airport_terminal_spawn_robots.sh